looqbox/looqbox-frontend-challenge/README.md

 ## About

-This is the v2 release, developed after identifying the enhancement oportunities after tests conducted during the v1.
+This is the v2 release, developed after identifying the enhancement oportunities after tests conducted in v1.

-**TailwindCSS** and **shadcn** were selected with the aim of speeding up development, guarantee consistency and ease the development of high-quality interfaces. **shadcn** implements several solutions related to accessibility out-of-the-box, a bonus in several key metrics.
+**TailwindCSS** and **shadcn** were selected to speed up development, guarantee consistency and ease the development of high-quality interfaces. **shadcn** implements several solutions related to accessibility out-of-the-box, a bonus in several key metrics.

-**React Query** (also known as **Tanstack Query**) was chosen due to how almost 100% of the state of the application comes from the servidor.
-Beyond managing state, it's also efficient on caching, memoization and deduplication, also offering several ways to easily deal with the request status.
+**React Query** (also known as **Tanstack Query**) was selected because the majority of the application state originates from the server.
+Beyond managing state, it's efficient in caching, memoization and deduplication, also offering several ways to easily deal with the request status.
 Integration with **Axios** offers a better error handling and further improves reliability of the results.

-**Zod** offers schema validation, allowing a stronger type checking than TypeScript em key aspects.
+**Zod** offers schema validation, allowing stronger type checking than TypeScript em key aspects.

-**React Hook Form** was chosen, due to ease of use and performance gain during form handling.
+**React Hook Form** was selected for its ease of use and performance advantages during form handling.

 **Vitest** offers a very significant performance impact in comparison to Jest, while maintaining a very similar API.
+Integrating with **Testing Library** offers a deeper layer of testing, while **user-event** allows triggering user events.

 **pnpm** is a fast and stable package manager, reusing packages efficiently across several projects.

-Ps.: **GraphQL**, even though it has beta support by the API and facilitates typing, was not implemented due to currently lacking experience with such.
+Ps.: During testing, it was identified that **GraphQL** would've been useful for typing and other functionalities, however it was not implemented due to time constraints.

 ## Folder Structure